Bitcoin Surges

 One prevalent tactic used by scammers involves impersonating customer service representatives or officials from legitimate organizations, including tech giants like Apple and Microsoft.
 Scammers often initiate contact by obtaining victims’ phone numbers through the dark web, making it easier to pose as authoritative figures.

-See also TANGXIA Crypto Seed Storage - BIP39 Wallet Review
+See also SafePal S1 Crypto Wallet Review

 Victims typically receive alarming alerts that appear genuine, convincing them that their accounts have been compromised.
 As in the case of Marilyn LoCascio, a 76-year-old resident of Indiana, deception can lead to devastating financial losses.
 LoCascio reported losing $31,500 to a group posing as tech support and government officials after she responded to a security alert that directed her to follow their instructions.